fairpm/fair-beacon/README.md

 define(‘SCRIPT_DEBUG’, true);
 ```
 #### Enable WP-CLI Commands
-Mini FAIR includes WP-CLI commands for PLC management.
+FAIR Beacon includes WP-CLI commands for PLC management.
 Ensure WP-CLI is installed and available in your development environment.
 ### 6. Verify Installation
 1. Check that the plugin is active:
    ```bash